top of page

 Dining & Meals

 Guests have the option of bringing their own food this year, or taking part in our Meal Plan (added on to your ticket during registration).
 The menu is Omnivore, with some gluten-free or vegan sides or substitutions.
 Meals include Friday & Saturday Supper, as well as Breakfast and Lunch on Saturday & Sunday.
-All meals are served in the Main Lodge Dining Hall, and meal times are printed on the Schedule.
+All meals are served in the Centennial House Dining Hall, and meal times are printed on the Schedule.
 Seating is at the indoor tables and chairs or at Picnic tables around the Lodge.
 Please bus your dishes to the Clean-up station after eating, where volunteers will load them into the sanitizer.

 Indoor kitchens & non-designated buildings are off-limits to everyone but staff.
 Guests may use the fire pits at tenting sites, however all indoor equipment is off-limits to guests this weekend.